-Admission is selective and requires that potential students fulfill all admission requirements of the College.
+Admission is selective and competitive, and requires that potential students fulfill all admission requirements of the College.
 Applications received from October 1 until February 1 will receive priority in the testing and review process.
 The requirements for admission to the Diagnostic Medical Imaging program are:

-1. High school diploma or general education diploma (GED).

-- 2. A minimum of one year of high school biology or Biology 106 or equivalent with "C"or better grades in the past 10 years. - Applicants must demonstrate readiness for ENGL 101 and MATH 118 as determined by the College's placement tests or by successfully completing identified developmental course work. - 4.
+- 1. High school diploma or general education diploma (GED). - 2.
+A minimum of one year of high school biology or Biology 106 or equivalent with "C"or better grades in the past 10 years. - Applicants must demonstrate readiness for ENGL 101 and MATH 118 as determined by the College's placement tests or by successfully completing identified developmental course work. - 4.
 Applicants with previous college experience must have a minimum of a 2.50 grade point average.
 The most recent previous college experience with at least 12 credits will be used for evaluation. - 5.
-Participation in the pre-entrance Allied Health testing program. - 6.
-Arrange and complete a six to eight hour observation in a local hospital radiology department and observe routine radiography procedures.
+Participation in the pre-entrance Allied Health testing program. - Once all Program entry requirements are met, students will receive instruction arranging and completing a six to eight hour observation in a local hospital radiology department and observe routine radiography procedures.